kadurinadav/Kaduriflix-App/README.md

 ![](./images/signin.png)

 1. Go to Sign In page.
-   - if you just started the app you will already be in the Sign in page.
+   - if you just started the app or just finished to Sign Up you will already be in the Sign in page.
-   - From Sign Up page, click the 'Sign in now' link below 'Sign Up' button.
+   - From Sign Up page, you can click the 'Sign in now' link below 'Sign Up' button.
 2. Input the necessary fields and proceed.

 **Searching for a movie**